 The Graduate Program in Oral Biology trains students to initiate independent research programs.
 Exclusively conducting basic science research, students enjoy considerable flexibility in planning their coursework to accommodate specific areas of interest.
 Graduates are prepared for empoyment in universities, dental schools, corporate research & development, and oral research centers.

 - bone biology, craniofacial development, and tissue engineering

-All students in the graduate program major in Oral Biology and pursue a minor in a related basic science such as neuroscience, biophysics, physiology, biochemistry or microbiology (many other minors are also offered).
+Our curriculum provides a broad understanding of the development, structure, function, and pathology of the orofacial region.
+Mentored resesarch experiences allow students to address important mechanistic questions about the genes, proteins, cells, tissues, organs, and organisms of the craniofacial realm.
+All students complete a minor in a related basic science such as neuroscience, biophysics, physiology, biochemistry or microbiology (many other minors are also offered).
 Depending on the academic background of the student, prerequisite courses may be necessary before undertaking advanced level course-work.
-Research leading to the PhD degree will be conducted under the supervision of a member of the Graduate Faculty in Oral Biology.
+Research will be conducted under the supervision of a member of the Graduate Faculty in Oral Biology.
 In conjunction with the advisor, the student develops a research project and selects appropriate coursework for the research area.

 The time taken to complete a degree program varies from student to student.
 As a general guideline, the PhD program requires a minimum of 4 years.

 Our research facilities are excellent with well-equipped laboratories.
 The program is centered in the School of Dentistry, which is part of a major health sciences complex.
 Faculty laboratories are located throughout the University and house state-of-the-art equipment to support contemporary investigations in all of the specialized areas of research.